 ●Required data compiled for proof.

-●Targets established in order to use water efficiently.
+●The target was established to use water efficiently.

 Results of the Secondary Assessment